jduckles/emailutil/readme.md

 Help text:

 ```
-usage: send_email.py [-h] context template subject
+usage: send_email.py [-h] [-q] [-d] context template subject

 positional arguments:
   context       Path to a CSV file with the data context for the template.
-Each
-              row in the CSV will result in one sent email.
-The template is
+                Each row in the CSV will result in one sent email.
+The
-              filled with associated data from a given row.
-Must have a column
+                template is filled with associated data from a given row.
+Must
-              named 'email' for To: address.
+                have a column named 'email' for To: address.
-  template    Path to a Jinja2 template file that can be filled by the context
+  template      Path to a Jinja2 template file that can be filled by the
+                context
   subject       Quoted string with email's subject line, subject string is NOT
                 filled as a template

 optional arguments:
   -h, --help    show this help message and exit
+  -q, --quiet   Supress printing of all filled templates.
+  -d, --dryrun  Don't actually send emails, just print them to screen.
 ```